P. Purushothaman: Biography

-Purushothaman was elected as a legislator of the Puducherry Legislative Assembly from Ariankuppam in 1985.
-After 26 years he was elected as a legislator of the Puducherry Legislative Assembly from Manavely in 2011.
+Purushothaman was elected as a legislator of the Puducherry Legislative Assembly from Ariankuppam in 1985 defeating is brother subbarayan and after 26 years he was elected as a legislator of the Puducherry Legislative Assembly from Manavely in 2011.
 He was appointed the secretary of Puducherry All India Anna Dravida Munnetra Kazhagam in 2014.

 Purushothaman was married to Jayalakshmi.
-They had one son and five daughters.
+They had one son name kumuthan deputy secretary of AIADMK in pondicherry stateand five daughters.

 Purushothaman died on 2 November 2019 at the age of 71.